op1hacks/op1repacker/README.md

  > Add custom lab themed visuals to the iter synth.

-To enable a mod first unpack the firmware, then run the following command (replace mod_name with the mod you want) and repack the firmware after that.
+To enable a mod, first unpack the firmware, then run the following command (replace mod_name with the mod you want) and repack the firmware after that.

     op1repacker modify [directory] --options mod_name

-For example to enable all mods run this command:
+For example, to enable all mods run this command:

     op1repacker modify [directory] --options iter filter subtle-fx iter-gfx-lab